SSWConsulting/SSW.Rules.Content/rules/done-do-you-know-when-to-send-a-done-email-in-scrum/rule.md

 ---

 Most devs don't send 'Done' emails...
-Would you really expect Product Owners to always be checking Azure DevOps (was TFS)?
+Would you really expect Product Owners to always be checking Azure DevOps (was TFS) or GitHub?

 The better approach is: